Silacyclobutane

 Silacyclobutane (SCB) or siletane is a four-membered heterocylic ring (silacycle) consisting of one silicon atom and three carbon atoms with the general formula (CH_{2})_{3}SiH_{2}.
 Silacyclobutane is one of the simplest molecules in the family of organosilicon compounds.
 The four-membered ring framework of silacyclobutane is analogous to that of cyclobutane, but one carbon atom is replaced by silicon.
-All four atoms in silacyclobutane are sp³-hybridized, forming a nonplanar, puckered ring.
-Derivatives of silacyclobutane are called silacyclobutanes with the general formula (CH_{2})_{3}SiR_{2}.
+The four atoms of silacyclobutane form a nonplanar, puckered ring.
+Derivatives of silacyclobutane are called silacyclobutanes with the general formula (CH_{2})_{3}SiR_{2}, though substituion at the carbon atom is common.
 Since the first synthetic report of silacyclobutane in the 1950s, silacyclobutane and its analogues have garnered considerable attention owing to their high ring strain, Lewis acidity, and tunable silicon-carbon bond activation, which enable diverse ring-opening and ring-expansion pathways.
+Other notable applications include using silacyclobutanes as reagents to achieve enantioselective intermolecular C–H silylation and to synthesize Si-stereogenic vinylsilanes.

 Structure

 The four carbon atoms in cyclobutane are not coplanar but rather adopt a "puckered" or "butterfly" conformation resulting from the large barrier to internal rotation due to the repulsions of the three adjacent methylene groups.
 The dihedral angle of the silacyclobutane puckered ring has been calculated as 35.9 ± 2°.
-For silacyclobutane, the C-Si-C and C-C-C bond angles have been calculated as 78.8° and 100.5°, respectively utilizing multi-configurational self-consistent field (MCSCF).
+For silacyclobutane, the C-Si-C and C-C-C bond angles have been calculated as 77.2-78.8° and 97.0-100.5°, respectively utilizing multi-configurational self-consistent field (MCSCF) and gas electron diffraction.